Jordan181/patent_fetcher/README.md

 # Patent Fetcher

-Tool for fetching patents from the USPTO API between a specified start and end date.
+Tool for fetching patents from the USPTO API between a specified start and end date and saving results to a store.

+The `Fetcher` class uses dependency injection to get an implementation of `PatentStoreBase`, allowing different stores to be swapped in/out without affecting the patent fetching logic.
+This was particularly useful for testing and debugging where I could use `MemoryPatentStore` to ensure the data download logic was correct without depending on a database.
+It is also feasible that a store implementation could be used to push the data to a separate web API or to some message dispatcher, illustrating the flexibility of the design.

 ## Running